cperves/moodle-block-my_external_backup_restore_courses/README.md

   * enable a user to program course restoration, where courses comes from external moodles
   * depending of his role capabilities he can restore courses with user datas
   * possibility to find the original category based on unique category identifier threw plugin settings on database relation (user must hace moodle/course:create in the category context)
-  * restore cours in a default category (user must hace moodle/course:create in that context)
+  * restore cours in a default category (user must have moodle/course:create in that context)
   * a scheduled task will launch remote backups and restorations of these courses
   * Log and messaging include to notify of success or failure
   * possibilily to restrict to only one restoration by course